It's Raining (album)

-It's Raining is the third Korean-language studio album by South Korean pop and R&B singer Rain, released on October 8, 2004.
-The sales as well as success of the album established him as one of the top musical acts in Southeast Asia.
-It is also the first album that Bi (비) uses the English name "Rain" internationally ("Bi (비)" is the Korean word for Rain).
-A Japanese edition of the album was released on February 16, 2005.
+It's Raining is the third Korean-language studio album by South Korean recording artist Rain, released through JYP Entertainment on October 8, 2004.
+Two singles were promoted for the album with accompanying music videos and promotions on music programs: the title track "It's Raining" and "I Do".
+The album was released in several territories throughout Asia in 2005, including Japan, Hong Kong and Taiwan.

+Commercially, It's Raining peaked at number three on the monthly MIAK album chart in October 2004.
+It sold 1,053,577 copies in South Korea by the end of 2004 and was the 17th best-selling album of the year.
+The album has since sold over 1,000,000 copies throughout Asia according to the Korea Creative Content Agency.
+The album and its title track won various awards, including the grand prize at the 2004 Mnet KM Music Video Festival and the 2004 KBS Music Awards.

+Background

+It's Raining is Rain's consecutive album to have been primarily produced by JYP Entertainment founder Park Jin-young.
+The singer's agency noted that the record was written and produced with both the domestic and international markets in mind, with Rain's role in the popular drama series Full House earlier in the year having helped boosted the singer's recognition and popularity throughout Asia.

+It's Raining was released in South Korea through JYP Entertainment on October 8, 2004.
+A Japanese edition of the album was released in Japan through King Records on February 16, 2005, with the Japanese version of "I Do" serving as the promotional single for the record.
+In other territories in Asia, the album was released in Hong Kong on June 24 and in Taiwan on August 17, 2005.

 Singles

 "It's Raining" is the album's title track and was released as the lead single.
 It explores a more upbeat, hip-hop influenced sound in contrast to his previous releases.
-It won the Most Popular Music Video daesang award at the 2004 Mnet Km Music Video Festival and the Grand Prize at the annual KBS Music Awards.
+It won the Most Popular Music Video daesang award at the 2004 Mnet KM Music Video Festival and the Grand Prize at the annual KBS Music Awards.

 "I Do" was released as a follow-up single to the title track.
 After the success of "It's Raining", "I Do" exhibited a calmer, up-tempo ballad style.
 The lyrics talk about how he pledges to be the very best for his lover.
 Its music video shows Rain running from his messy room (where he films a video of himself singing for his girlfriend) to the streets, passing by many couples.
 Eventually, he reaches the restaurant where his girlfriend is waiting for him, and plucks flowers out of a nearby flower box for her bouquet before greeting her.